meganmoulos/phase_1_museum_project/README.md

 ![alt text](assets/loadingPage.png)

+### Features

-A user can browse the Art Institute of Chicago's collection of images.
-They can save their favorite pieces to a favorites list.
-There is also an option to buy a print of an artwork with the Add to Cart feature.
+- Users can browse the Art Institute of Chicago's vast collection of images.
+- Users can save their favorite pieces to a favorites list.
+- There is also an option to buy a print of an artwork with the Add to Cart feature.

 ### Creators